AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 The Field Data Plug-In Framework will attach files to field visits when the custom field data file and its attachments are bundled into a single zip file.
 The zip file is organized as follows:
 - A single custom field data file that is located at the root of the zip file;
 - A sub-folder that is located at the root of the zip file containing any field visit attachments (for example, images, videos, files).
-The sub-folder can be given any name;
+The sub-folder can be given any name; and
-- If there are multiple files located at the root level of the zip folder, the Field Data Plug-In Framework will fail to parse the zip file for attachments;
+- If there are multiple files located at the root level of the zip folder, the Field Data Plug-In Framework will fail to parse the zip file for attachments.

-When the Field Data Plug-In Framework processes the zip file, it will
+When the Field Data Plug-In Framework processes the zip file, it will:
 - Pass the field data file to each registered parser.
 If the field data file is successfully parsed by a plug-in, it will create the field visits;
-- Attach all of the files contained in the sub-folder to each field visit;
+- Attach all of the files contained in the sub-folder to each field visit; and
-- The zip file is not attached to the field visits;
+- The zip file is not attached to the field visits.